maana-io/q-tutorials/maana-entity-extractor/README.md

 # Maana Entity Extractor

 The entity extractor calls the NER service, but allows the user to specify a kind as input.
 The results are stored in kinds and links.
-The following mutation uses extractAndLink to both extract, store data and create links, extractAndLink.
+The following mutation uses extractAndLink to both extract, store data and create links.
 First upload a csv file to maana (in this case [DrillingReport.csv](DrillingReport.csv))  Record the kindId for the created kind and we will compute the entities in the "comment" field.
 Run the below extraction.

 ```
 mutation {